-The Strategy Committee (formerly the Advisory Group), to which strict rules on deputies apply, comprises representatives of the SFPD, FOPH, SDC, IPI, SERI, SECO and Swissmedic2.
+The Strategy Committee (formerly the Advisory Group), to which strict rules on deputies apply, comprises representatives of the SFPD, FOPH, SDC, IPI, SERI, SECO and Swissmedic.
 It meets three times a year to improve policy coherence and to prepare up-to-date dossiers for regular decision-making processes at office director, department or Federal Council level.
-Where necessary, the Strategy Committee may convene issue-based inter-departmental groups of experts, which will then report to the Committee.
+Where necessary, the Strategy Comc) Intellectual Property, Innovation, Trade and d) Expert groups e) Annual Swiss Health Foreign Policy Event